Free Case Review (877) NOVICK1 (631) 547-0300

 At Novick & Associates, P.C., our legal team has been helping clients through estate planning and estate litigation in NYC for more than 30 years.
 As a firm with significant achievements and a reputation for top-quality work, we can help you resolve the legal issues that arise when drafting, contesting, or interpreting a will.

-Will & Trust Construction in New York
+Interpreting Wills & Trusts in New York

 In New York, if you die without a will, your assets will be subject to the intestate succession laws of the state.
 This means that your estate and property will be distributed to heirs according to New York State law.
 Generally speaking, this process is often lengthy and can lead to added expense and difficulty for family members.